cyberwombat/activecampaign-helper/README.md

     do_action('ach_subscribe', 'foo@example.org');

+You can obtain the list ID from AC by hovering your cursor above the list title in the list admin - the url will contain a `listid` parameter.

 Here's an example on capturing the email field from a Contact Form 7 form and sending it to an AC list.

     // After send hook available from CF7